disponible únicamente en inglés

 Phase III project information: Long-duration energy storage pilot projects

-On June 27, 2023 the SRP Board approved Phase III at the Copper Crossing site that will include the installation of long-duration energy storage battery pilot projects.
-Phase III is an opportunity to study and develop new energy storage technologies to support ongoing research on long-duration energy storage development.
+On June 27, 2023, the SRP Board approved the first long-duration energy storage (LDES) pilot project as part of the third phase of development at Copper Crossing.
+Phase III will serve as an opportunity to study and develop new energy storage technologies to support ongoing research on LDES development.

 Phase III details:

 Desert Blume, the first pilot project, will utilize CMBlu Energy’s Organic SolidFlow battery energy storage systemOpen new site..
-CMBlu Energy’s first-of-a-kind Organic SolidFlow long-duration energy storage system is made from abundant and easily sourced raw materials, and is easily recyclable, eliminating many concerns often associated with lithium-ion batteries.
-CMBlu’s technology also uses non-flammable materials and is expected to offer a longer lifespan than conventional lithium-ion batteries, an important factor for long-running utility electric system equipment.
+CMBlu Energy’s first-of-a-kind Organic SolidFlow long-duration energy storage system is made from abundant and easily sourced raw materials and is easily recyclable.
+CMBlu’s technology also uses nonflammable materials and is expected to offer a longer lifespan than conventional lithium-ion batteries, an important factor for long-running utility electric system equipment.
+Desert Blume will be the first installation of CMBlu’s technology at this scale in the world.

 On June 26, 2024, SRP issued a Request for Proposal (RFP) for a second long-duration energy storage project at the Copper Crossing site with a target operation date of no later than 2028.
-SRP is searching for projects with a capacity of 5 MW and a duration of 10 hours.
+SRP sought projects with a capacity of 5 MW and a duration of 10 hours.

-In response to the RFP, on November 22, 2024, SRP received 12 proposals for long-duration energy storage technology pilots.
-SRP is evaluating those proposals and expects to complete the RFP process and announce the selected bidder in the fall of 2025.
+In response to the RFP, on Nov.
+22, 2024, SRP received 12 proposals for long-duration energy storage technology pilots.
+SRP completed the RFP process and plans to announce the selected project upon completion of contract negotiations in the fall of 2025.

-SRP is working with the Electric Power Research Institute (EPRI) to evaluate the performance of both pilot projects and will use the findings to make decisions that will inform how SRP meets our 2035 Sustainability Goals.
+SRP is working with the Electric Power Research Institute (EPRI) to evaluate the performance of both pilot projects and will use the findings to help inform how SRP meets our 2035 Sustainability Goals.

 Contact us